Energy based diffusion generator for efficient sampling of Boltzmann distributions: Energy-based diffusion generator

-If we only consider the statistical properties of the latent diffusion process \(z_{[\cdot]} = \{z_t\}_{t \in [0, T]}\), it is uninformative and only describes a transition from one simple noise to another.
-However, when we account for the conditional distribution of \(z_t\) given a sample \(x\), the process \(z_{[:]}\) represents the gradual transformation of the complex conditional distribution \(p_D(z_0|x) \propto p_D(z_0) \cdot p_D(x|z_0)\) into the tractable distribution \(p_D(z_T|x) = p_D(z_T)\), where the independence between $z_T$ and $x$ results from the independence between $z_0$ and $z_T$ (see \ref{append:independence}).
+If we only consider the statistical properties of the latent diffusion process, it is uninformative and only describes a transition from one simple noise to another.
+However, when we account for the conditional distribution of \(z_t\) given a sample \(x\), the process \(z_{[\cdot]}\) represents the gradual transformation of the complex conditional distribution \(p_D(z_0|x) \propto p_D(z_0) \cdot p_D(x|z_0)\) into the tractable distribution \(p_D(z_T|x) = p_D(z_T)\), where the independence between $z_T$ and $x$ results from the independence between $z_0$ and $z_T$ (see \ref{append:independence}).
 This implies that, starting from \(z_T\sim p_D(z_T)\), we can obtain samples from \(p_D(z_0|x)\) by simulating the following reverse-time diffusion equation \citep{diff-9}:

 where $\tilde t=T-t$ denotes the reverse time.
+The process $\widetilde{W}$ is a distinct standard Wiener process, whose non-trivial relationship with $W$ is formally discussed in \cite{diff-9}.
 As in conventional diffusion models, practical implementation of this simulation is challenging due to the intractability of the score function \(\nabla_{z_{\tilde t}} \log p_D(z_{\tilde{t}}|x)\), and we therefore also use a neural network to approximate the score function, denoted as \(s(z_{\tilde t}, x, \tilde t; \theta)\).
 This approximation leads to what we refer to as the ``encoding process'', achieved by integrating the parametric reverse-time diffusion process and the target distribution of $x$:

 For simplicity of notation, we refer to the distribution defined by the encoding process as $p_E$ in this paper.